sokcheng/Kitsuchan-NG/README.md

 Kitsuchan-NG reads and saves its config to and from the file `config.json`.
 This file will be created automatically upon startup.
 The following parameter in the config is **mandatory**:

-* `OAUTH_TOKEN_DISCORD` - OAuth token for your Discord bot account.
+* `OAUTH_TOKEN_DISCORD` - OAuth token for your Discord bot's account.

-Optionally, you may set the following as well:
+Optionally, you may set the following as well.
+They are not required for the bot to run.

 * `API_KEY_IBSEARCH` - API key for IbSear.ch.
 You can get one for free with no registration.
-  The `ibsearch` command will refuse to run without this.
+  The `ibsearch` command will not run without this.
-* `COMMAND_PREFIX` - Override the command prefix with anything of your liking.
+* `COMMAND_PREFIX` - A custom command prefix of your liking.
+Does not override the defaults.
-* `EXTENSIONS` - This overrides the bot's default extension list.
+* `EXTENSIONS` - Overrides the bot's default extension list.
+* `SUPPORT_GUILD` - Contains a link for the bot's support server.

+Kitsuchan-NG has `get`, `set`, and `del` commands that allow arbitrary settings to be viewed and modified during runtime.
+For example, `set COMMAND_PREFIX 'meow'` will set the `COMMAND_PREFIX` to `meow`, and `del COMMAND_PREFIX` will clear the `COMMAND_PREFIX` from the config entirely.
+Note that the bot might have to be restarted for certain changes to take effect!

 For your convenience, a `config.json.example` file is provided.
-In the future, one objective of mine is to implement per-cog settings.
+Cogs may generate separate configuration files of their own.

 # Logging